-The water filter element is not installed in the canister when Heartland ships the RV to the dealer.
+The water filter element may not be installed in the canister when Heartland ships the RV to the dealer.
 While it's possible the dealer may have installed it for you, you should check.
 Since the dealer doesn't always know when or how soon you'll be using the coach, they may have left it to you to install.